HelmholtzAI-Consultants-Munich/data-centric-platform/docs/source/dcp_client_installation.rst

 3. **Data Overview**
 ~~~~~~~~~~~~~~~~~~~~

    The main working window will appear next.
 This gives you an overview of the directories selected in the previous step.
+The following options are available:
-You can select an image to view and hit 'Enter' to launch the viewer.
-The **Generate Labels:** button will run the segmentation model to generate labels for all images in the "Uncurated dataset" directory (this will call the ``segment_image`` service from the server).
-The resulting masks will have the same naming as their corresponding image, followed by '_seg'.
+   - You can double click on an image to view it or select it and then hit 'Enter' to launch the viewer.
+This will launch the viewer (see next step)
+   - **Generate Labels:** button will run the segmentation model to generate labels for all images in the "Uncurated dataset" directory (this will call the ``segment_image`` service from the server).
+The resulting masks will have the same naming as their corresponding image, followed by '_seg' in your data directory.
+   - **Extract features:** button will extract selected features for all data found in the "Curated dataset" and save them to an excel spreadsheet

    .. image:: https://raw.githubusercontent.com/HelmholtzAI-Consultants-Munich/data-centric-platform/main/src/client/readme_figs/client_data_overview_window.png
       :width: 500
       :height: 200